Chiropractor professionDoctor of Chiropractic (DC)

 Chiropractors take a medical history in the same way as other health care providers.
 They then do an exam to look at:

 - Posture in different positions

 - Structural problems

-They also use the standard set of nervous system and orthopedic tests common to allmedical professions.
+They also do standard nervous system and orthopedic tests common to all medical professions.